OscarVesterink/ordina_assessment/README.md

 # # Exercise 1
 For exercise 1 it is needed to install the 'regular experession' package.
 This package is used to extract the provided strings.

+# # Exercise 2
+For exercise 2 it is needed to install the 'collections' package.
+This package is to make sure the function can be used with any object that contains the same structure

+# # Exercise 3
+For exercise 3 it is needed to install the 'collections' package.
+This package is to make sure the function can be used with any object that contains the same structure